sidequery/yardstick/LIMITATIONS.md

 - Arithmetic with AGGREGATE results (ratios, percentages, differences)
 - All DuckDB aggregate functions (SUM, COUNT, AVG, MIN, MAX, STDDEV, MEDIAN, etc.)
 - COUNT(DISTINCT) aggregations via base-row recompute (supports AT modifiers)
+  - Recompute is correct but can be more expensive than decomposable measures
 - Derived measures: `revenue - cost AS MEASURE profit` expands to `SUM(revenue) - SUM(cost)`
 - Multi-fact JOINs: measures from different views can be queried together in a single JOIN